Lesson 2: JavaScript Basics

 document.write(greeting);

-The greeting message is as showns below:
+The greeting message is as shown below:

 The curly bracket { } indicates the start and end of a JavaScript code block.
 Each statement is separated by a semicolon.
 The JavaScript code usually includes objects and their associated methods.
-Let's explore the document object and its write() and writeln() methods.

 2.4 The write and writeln Methods